One file in your repo, next to AGENTS.md

 Ship, verify, learn, improve.
 Each turn compounds.

-5. Verify.
+2. Verify.
 Prove it in production, with evidence.
-A synthetic pass is not proof.
+A passing test is not proof.

 ## The bar (holds every stage)